 The internship year begins with a formal orientation period lasting two weeks.
 We assume, however, that orientation to a complex organizational system is an ongoing process; this is made explicit to the interns, and they are encouraged to consult with and raise questions with clinical professionals and support staff as concerns arise.

 This formal orientation period is designed to welcome interns and begin the process of integrating them into the MU Counseling Center.
 With respect to orienting them to the internal functioning and structure of the agency, interns are introduced to the Counseling Center mission and vision, the multiple ways in which the Counseling Center serves the campus community, and the ways in which interns will become part of the professional staff providing those services.
-Specifically, interns are given an overview of the training program, introduced to staff, learn about the various focus area opportunities, and receive an overview of the clinical services including the center’s policies, procedures and documentation requirements.
-In addition, seminars on clinical issues and specific treatment modalities are also provided.
+Specifically, interns are given an overview of the training program, introduced to staff, learn about the various focus area opportunities, and receive an overview of the clinical services including the Center’s policies, procedures and documentation requirements.
+In addition, seminars on clinical issues and specific treatment modalities are provided.
 Interns are also allowed a fair amount of time, and some structure, to begin the process of building group cohesion with the whole staff and within their intern cohort.

 Supervision